oracle-livelabs/developer/ai-optimizer/explore/explore.md

 ```

 ```
-In Oracle Database 23ai, How do I convert string text to embedding using PL/SQL?
+In Oracle Database 23ai, how do I convert string text to embedding using PL/SQL?
 ```

 NOTICE: *if you see a **Database has no Vector Stores.
 Disabling RAG.** message above, don't panic!
 That's because you haven't created a vector store yet and thus you can't use the RAG functionality*.